GuenterQuast/mimoCoRB/builddoc/index.rst

              RB_2: "read"     # waveform to save

-The functions for plotting result variables and for histogramming are also contained in the example configuration provided as part of the package, in the same way as explained for the first example.
+The functions for plotting result variables and for histogramming are not shown, but also contained in the example configuration provided as part of the package, in the same way as explained for the first example.

 In addition to the remarks concerning configuration files, it is worth noticing here that a dedicated configuration file is specified in a